inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 :::tip A heads-up about immutability

-Note that lit-pod never modifies the objects you provide to it.
+Note that solid-client never modifies the objects you provide to it.
 Instead, it will create a new object based on the one it is given, with the requested changes applied.